-(ii) the following points are added:

-- '(h) the nutrition declaration pursuant to Article 9 of Regulation (EU) No 1169/2011, which may be limited to the energy value only; - (i) the list of ingredients pursuant to Article 9 of Regulation (EU) No 1169/2011, which may be provided in electronic form identified on the label or packaging.';

-(b) the following paragraph 4 is added:
+- (ii) the following points are added: - '(h) the nutrition declaration pursuant to Article 9 of Regulation (EU) No 1169/2011, which may be limited to the energy value only; - (i) the list of ingredients pursuant to Article 9(1)(b) of Regulation (EU) No 1169/2011, which may be provided in electronic form identified on the label or packaging, in which case no user data shall be collected or tracked and no information aimed at marketing purposes shall be provided.
+Substances listed in Annex II to Regulation (EU) No 1169/2011 shall be provided on the label.' - (b) the following paragraph 4 is added: